Skip navigation

 • Dr. Carl Brandon (2007 –), Principal Investigator.

-Dr. Brandon is a professor of physics at Vermont Technical College (VTC).
+Dr. Brandon is a professor of physics at Vermont State University (VTSU).
 He oversees and administers the project and does whatever else needs doing.

 • Dr. Peter Chapin (2007 –), Software Director.

-Dr. Chapin is a professor of computer information systems at VTC.
+Dr. Chapin is a professor of software engineering at VTSU.
 He oversees and contributes to the software development done on the project, working especially with the SPARK tools.

 Past Students, Faculty, and Staff